 A mile or so past the visitors' center, there's a gate across the road.
 The road isn't maintained after this point and is closed to cars; it's also somewhat less scenic.
 Few people come here, even in summer.

 The road detours around a landslide, dumping you in a huge parking lot.
 Find the narrow, overgrown San Pablo Trail and take it up to San Pablo Dam Road.
 Across the road the Inspiration Trail, another little-used, mowed dirt track, begins its ascent to the ridge.
 Herds of cows congregate near the road.
 This road gets really muddy in the winter and once it reaches the ridge it's tempting to cross over to paved Nimitz Way.
 It does, however, have some nice views of the reservoir.

 Reaching Inspiration Point, you re-enter Tilden Park.
 With its well-maintained dirt roads and cow-free hillsides with the resulting long grass, it feels refreshingly civilized compared to the last few miles of trail.

-You can either take the Wildcat Gorge Trail or the Meadows Canyon Trail.
-Both are the same length; the Wildcat Gorge Trail is wooded throughout and is more interesting.
+Take either the Conlon and Wildcat Gorge Trails or the Meadows Canyon Trail back to the parking lot.
+Both routes are the same length; the Conlon and Wildcat Gorge Trails are wooded throughout and are more interesting, but the Conlon Trail can get extremely muddy.
 The Meadows Canyon Trail runs through open chaparral and is a nice steady descent but doesn't offer any exceptional scenery.